 Defensive security vs offensive security

-This section explains two important concepts within the cybersecurity field, defensive security and offensive security, and their importance for an effective organizational security policy
+This section explains two important concepts within the cybersecurity field, defensive security and offensive security, and their importance for an effective organizational security strategy

 Two key cybersecurity paradigms